dibbhatt/kafka-spark-consumer/README.md

 e.g. to Test Consumer provided in the package with your Kafka settings please modify it to point to your Kafka and use below command for spark submit

-./bin/spark-submit --class consumer.kafka.client.Consumer --master spark://x.x.x.x:7077 --executor-memory 5G /<Path_To>/kafka-spark-consumer-1.0.6-jar-with-dependencies.jar
+./bin/spark-submit --class consumer.kafka.client.SampleConsumer --master spark://x.x.x.x:7077 --executor-memory 1G /<Path_To>/kafka-spark-consumer-1.0.7-jar-with-dependencies.jar